SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 332.3 Resource Control (weight: 3)

-#### Description	Candidates should be able to restrict the resources services and programs can consume.
+#### Description:	Candidates should be able to restrict the resources services and programs can consume.

 Key Knowledge Areas: